ivanmamaliga/HomeMonitoringApp/README.md

 The Home Monitoring is helping to manage different area devices in building, such as bulbs, vents, shades(not implemented) based on current weather conditions.
-The weather conditions are provided by OpenWeathe API.
+The weather conditions are provided by OpenWeather API.
 (www.openweather.com)

 ## Instructions